andr-ew/nest_/doc/grid.md

 ### x

-the horizontal component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys on the x axis. all grid controls can thus be 0-dimentional, 1-dimentional, or 2-dimentional.
+the horizontal component of an affordance's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys on the x axis. all grid affordances can thus be 0-dimentional, 1-dimentional, or 2-dimentional.

 ### y

-the vertical component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys on the y axis. all grid controls can thus be 0-dimentional, 1-dimentional, or 2-dimentional.
+the vertical component of an affordance's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys on the y axis. all grid affordances can thus be 0-dimentional, 1-dimentional, or 2-dimentional.

 ### value

-the control value. the format of value depends on the control type and the `x` and `y` dimentions - it may either be a single number or a table of numbers. see types for details.
+the affordance value. the format of value depends on the affordance type and the `x` and `y` dimentions - it may either be a single number or a table of numbers. see types for details.

 ### lvl

-sets the brightness levels for the control. for most types, assigning a single integer sets the "on" level and assigning a table of two sets the "off" and "on" levels
+sets the brightness levels for the affordance. for most types, assigning a single integer sets the "on" level and assigning a table of two sets the "off" and "on" levels

 ### edge